ba11breaker/blog/docs/node/koa4.md

 ReferenceError: test is not defined
 ...
 ```
-But the native error process in Koa is not enough because we hope all response can be formed as json
+But the native error process in Koa is not enough because we hope all responses can be formed by json
 for RESTful API.
+In this way, we need to write middleware for error processing.